NMBond/git-lab/answers.md

 'git help -a' and 'git help -g' list available subcommands and some concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
+Answer 4:On branch master

+No commits yet

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+        README.md
+        answers.md
+        package.json

+nothing added to commit but untracked files present (use "git add" to track)

+Answer 5:On branch master

+No commits yet

+Changes to be committed:
+  (use "git rm --cached <file>..." to unstage)

+        new file:   README.md

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+        answers.md
+        package.json

+Answer 6:  On branch master

+No commits yet

+Changes to be committed:
+  (use "git rm --cached <file>..." to unstage)

+        new file:   README.md
+        new file:   answers.md

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+        package.json

+Answer 7:            On branch master
+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+        package.json

+nothing added to commit but untracked files present (use "git add" to track)

+Answer 8: commit adab94dbf479b55b1922d5b00e51b9674bfe5d78 (HEAD -> master)
+Author: NMBond <nb581418@ohio.edu>
+Date:   Tue Jan 22 18:34:25 2019 -0500

+    Initial commit

+Answer 9: Your branch is up to date with 'origin/master'.

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+        package.json

+nothing added to commit but untracked files present (use "git add" to track)

+Answer 10: The local copy was not changed

+Answer 11:The push was rejected

+Answer 12: Yes the Changes were made on my local copy

+Answer 13:.  ..  .git  .gitignore  README.md